joelsiks/admirals/README.md

 Running/using clang-tidy might be different depending on the development environment you are using.
 There is always the option of running it from the command-line (preferably using `run-clang-tidy`).

-For Visual Studio Code users there is a settings template in `.vscode-template/settings.json` that includes the most important configuration for automatically running clang-tidy on file save, given that you have the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) installed.
+For Visual Studio Code users, there is a settings template in `.vscode-template/settings.json` that includes the most important configuration for automatically running clang-tidy on file save, given that you have the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) installed.
 Either move `.vscode-template/settings.json` into `.vsode/settings.json` or copy the contents into your existing `.vscode/settings.json`.

 ## Unit Tests

-We use cppunit for unit testing.
+We use CppUnit for unit testing.
 It can be installed using the following commands:
 ```bash
 # MSYS2
 pacman -S --needed mingw-w64-ucrt-x86_64-cppunit